How to Get Pregnant Fast: Tips for Trying to Conceive

 Don’t worry about specific sex positions to get pregnant

-Believe it or not, research hasn’t discovered any particular positions that are better at helping women get pregnant fast—you can conceive in just about any sex position.
+Believe it or not, research hasn’t proven any particular positions to be better at helping people get pregnant fast—you can conceive in just about any sex position.
 “The position you have sex in will not prevent you from getting pregnant and will not cause infertility,” says Rachel Gurevich, fertility expert and coauthor of Birth Plans for Dummies.
-So it’s okay to have fun experimenting and finding a sex position that works best for both you and your partner.
-“One of the things to keep in mind when selecting a position is choosing one where both partners are comfortable and able to enjoy the encounter, as well as orgasm,” says Robin Elise Weiss, PhD, LCCE (Lamaze certification), a certified doula.
+So it’s okay to experiment and find a sex position that works best for both you and your partner.
+“One of the things to keep in mind when selecting a position is choosing one where both partners are comfortable and able to enjoy the encounter, as well as orgasm,” says Robin Elise Weiss, PhD, a certified doula.
 If you want, you can try lying on your back after sex, bending your knees and tilting your pelvis backward at a 45-degree angle for 30 minutes, which may help hold in the semen.

 Most healthy couples who have frequent, unprotected sex become pregnant within a year, according to the Mayo Clinic.
-According to one study, 38 percent conceived after one month, 68 percent after three months, 81 percent after six months and 92 percent after 12 months.
-Still, sometimes you might need some help conceiving.
+One study found that 38 percent conceived after one month, 68 percent after three months, 81 percent after six months and 92 percent after 12 months.
+Still, sometimes you might need some help.

-If you’re in your early 30s or younger and you and your partner are both healthy, it’s okay to actively try for a year without using birth control before speaking with your ob-gyn or a fertility specialist.
-After all, It's important to keep in mind that even at the peak of fertility, the chances of getting pregnant in any given month is only about 1 in 5, Levens says.
+If you’re in your early 30s or younger, and you and your partner are both healthy, it’s okay to actively try for a year without using birth control before speaking with your ob-gyn or a fertility specialist.
+After all, it’s important to keep in mind that even at the peak of fertility, the chances of getting pregnant in any given month is only about one in five, Levens says.

 Since fertility decreases as you age, you may want to get help at the six-month mark if you’re over 35.
 The sooner you see a doctor, the more likely you are to get pregnant fast.
 “Some causes of infertility worsen over time,” Gurevich says.
 “And by waiting, you may be reducing the odds for success with fertility treatments.”

 The key is to not blame yourself if you aren’t getting pregnant.
-Infertility is common—one in eight couples have trouble getting pregnant or sustaining a pregnancy, according to a survey by the US Centers for Disease Control and Prevention.
-And don’t assume you’re the “problem”; difficulty conceiving may be linked to the woman, man or a combination of factors.
-If trying to get pregnant is stressful, reach out to a trusted friend or family member.
+Infertility is common—one in eight couples have trouble getting pregnant or sustaining a pregnancy, according to a survey by the CDC.
+Having difficulty conceiving may be linked to a number of factors.
+If trying to get pregnant is taking a mental toll, reach out to a trusted friend, family member or a therapist.
 Also consider joining an in-person or online support group, so you can share your feelings with others going through the same experience.